FriendsOfTYPO3/introduction/Documentation/Maintenance.rst

     it.
 See chapter :ref:`Installation` for this topic.

-The basic setup of ext:introduction and distributions in general is described in the :ref:`TYPO3 Core API. <t3coreapi:distribution>` It is a good idea to read this as an introduction to the concept of distributions.
+The basic setup of ext:introduction and distributions in general is described in the :ref:`TYPO3 Core API <t3coreapi:distribution>`.
+It is a good idea to read this as an introduction to the concept of distributions.

 General restrictions